Skip to content

 Exploring the ContentsΒΆ

-After extracting the downloaded archive, you will find the following folder structure:
+After finishing the SDK installation using one of the ways above, you will find the following folder structure:

 .